 Without adopting any microscopic picture of how electric or magnetic fields are produced or how they are transmitted through space, Green could still derive rigorous properties that are independent of any details of the microscopic model.

 During the 20 years after leaving Goodacre’s Academy, Green never gave up learning what he could, teaching himself to read French readily as well as mastering English mathematics.
 The 1700’s and early 1800’s had been a relatively stagnant period for English mathematics.
 After the priority dispute between Newton and Leibniz over the invention of the calculus, English mathematics had become isolated from continental advances.
 This was part snobbery, but also part handicap as the English school struggled with Newton’s awkward fluxions while the continental mathematicians worked with Leibniz’ more fruitful differential notation.
-The French mathematicians in the early 1800’s were especially productive, including works by Lagrange, Laplace and Poisson.
+One notable exception was Brook Taylor who developed the Taylor’s Series (and who grew up on the opposite end of the economic spectrum from Green, see my Blog on Taylor).
+However, the French mathematicians in the early 1800’s were especially productive, including such works as those by Lagrange, Laplace and Poisson.

 One block away from where Green lived stood the Free Grammar School overseen by headmaster John Topolis.
 Topolis was a Cambridge graduate on a minor mission to update the teaching of mathematics in England, well aware that the advances on the continent were passing England by.
 For instance, Topolis translated Laplace’s mathematically advanced Méchaniqe Celéste from French into English.
 Topolis was also well aware of the work by the other French mathematicians and maintained an active scholarly output that eventually brought him back to Cambridge as Dean of Queen’s College in 1819 when Green was 26 years old.
 There is no record whether Topolis and Green knew each other, but their close proximity and common interests point to a natural acquaintance.
 One can speculate that Green may even have sought Topolis out, given his insatiable desire to learn more mathematics, and it is likely that Topolis would have introduced Green to the vibrant French school of mathematics.